 Can you offer any advice when it comes to choosing a Shenley Church End conveyancing practice to deal with our lease extension?

 When appointing a conveyancer for your lease extension (regardless if they are a Shenley Church End conveyancing practice) it is essential that they be familiar with the legislation and specialises in this area of work.
 We advise that you make enquires with several firms including non Shenley Church End conveyancing practices prior to instructing a firm.
 Where the conveyancing practice is ALEP accredited then that’s a bonus.
 The following questions could be useful:

 If the firm is not ALEP accredited then what is the reason?
 How many lease extensions have they carried out in Shenley Church End in the last 12 months?

-I bought a 2 bed flat in Shenley Church End, conveyancing formalities finalised in 2010.
-Can you let me have an estimated range of the fair premium for a lease extension?
-Corresponding properties in Shenley Church End with over 90 years remaining are worth £190,000.
-The ground rent is £45 per annum.
-The lease runs out on 21st October 2081
+I am the registered owner of a studio flat in Shenley Church End, conveyancing was carried out September 1996.
+Can you give me give me an indication of the likely cost of a lease extension?
+Equivalent properties in Shenley Church End with over 90 years remaining are worth £211,000.
+The ground rent is £45 charged once a year.
+The lease ends on 21st October 2088

-The figure that we have given is a general guide to costs for renewing a lease, but we are not able to provide the actual costs in the absence of comprehensive due diligence.
-You should not use this information in tribunal or court proceedings.
-There are no doubt other concerns that need to be taken into account and you obviously want to be as accurate as possible in your negotiations.
-You should not take any other action placing reliance on this information without first getting professional advice.
+The figure that we have given is a general guide to costs for extending a lease, but we are not able to provide a more accurate figure without more comprehensive investigations.
+You should not use the figures in tribunal or court proceedings.
+There may be additional issues that need to be taken into account and you obviously want to be as accurate as possible in your negotiations.
+Please do not take any other action placing reliance on this information before getting professional advice.